Thinklab-SJTU/UP2ME/readme.md

 # UP2ME: <u>U</u>nivariate <u>P</u>re-training to <u>M</u>ultivariate Fin<u>e</u>-tuning as a General-purpose Framework for Multivariate Time Series Analysis (ICML 2024)

-This is the origin Pytorch implementation of “UP2ME: Univariate Pre-training to Multivariate Fine-tuning as a General-purpose Framework for Multivariate Time Series Analysis （ICML L2024)”
+This is the origin Pytorch implementation of “[UP2ME: Univariate Pre-training to Multivariate Fine-tuning as a General-purpose Framework for Multivariate Time Series Analysis (ICML 2024)](https://openreview.net/pdf?id=aR3uxWlZhX)”

 ## Workflow
 UP2ME is a general-purpose framework for Multivariate Time Series Analysis.
 It conducts taskagnostic pre-training when downstream tasks are unspecified.
 Once the task and setting (e.g. forecasting length) are determined, it gives sensible solutions with frozen pre-trained parameters.
 Further accuracy is achieved through multivariate fine-tuning.